-There are two types of lavalier microphones.
+There are mainly two types of omnidirectional lavalier microphone.

-One is the wired lavalier microphone which is more budget-friendly and much easier to use compared to the wireless one.
+One is the wired lavalier mic which is more budget-friendly and much easier to use compared to the wireless one.
 Just kindly attach it to the desired position on the speaker's shirt, jacket, etc. and plug the microphone cable into the camera or recording device to start recording.

 The other is the wireless lavalier microphone.
-For a wireless lapel, the microphone cable is plugged into a small transmitter, and the transmitter can be hidden, inside the speaker's pocket or just attached to a belt.
+For a wireless lapel microphone, the cable is plugged into a small transmitter, and the transmitter can be hidden, inside the speaker's pocket or just attached to a belt.
 The transmitter sends the audio to a small receiver connected to the recording device.

-Wired vs. Wireless lavalier microphones
+Wired vs. Wireless lavaliers

-The most significant advantage of a wireless clip-on microphone is the freedom to move around easily with the mic.
+The most significant advantage of a wireless clip on microphone is the freedom to move around easily with the mic.
 In video projects where the subject is expected to walking around frequently, wireless is definitely the way as it will reduce the setback related to being tied to the mic.
-In addition, wireless mics may look more professional because no wires would hang down and follow the subject around.
+In addition, wireless omnidirectional mics may look more professional because no wires would hang down and follow the subject around.
 Without cables to run every time, its setup is much easier and quicker.

-Nevertheless, it has potential downsides.
+Nevertheless, the wireless lavalier microphone system has potential downsides.
 One is the probably lowered sound quality, though this problem does not occur frequently thanks to technological development.
 The other is the entire dependence on wireless technology to guarantee seamless production.
 Technical issues may be daunting and increase production time.

-Reasons to choose lavalier microphones
+Reasons to choose omnidirectional lapel microphone